White House whistleblower says she felt humiliated after retaliation from boss

 Speaking to NBC News, Newbold, an 18-year government employee, said a sense of duty fueled her decision to speak out to Congress.

-"The protection of national security is not a Democratic issue or a Republican issue, it's a United States issue,” said Newbold, who was not speaking in her official capacity.
+"The protection of national security is not a Democratic issue or a Republican issue, it's an American issue,” said Newbold, who was not speaking in her official capacity.
 "And we as security professionals owe it to make all our recommendations in the best interest of national security."

+Newbold, who is still employed with the Executive Office of the President, said she loves her job and the people with whom she works.
+She insisted that she's not disgruntled.

+Asked if she was concerned about her livelihood, Newbold replied: "Absolutely, given the past retaliation, I'm always concerned, but it's important that we stand up to do the right thing no matter what."

-Newbold filed a complaint to the Equal Employment Opportunity Commission last October alleging that Kline discriminated against her by moving security files to a new location that was beyond her reach.
+Newbold filed a complaint with the Equal Employment Opportunity Commission last October alleging that Kline discriminated against her by moving security files to a new location that was beyond her reach.

 "Not once, not twice, three times," Newbold said in the interview.